HackBeanpot/www-2019/README.md

 Each "tab" is 2 spaces.
 And try to keep to 80 char lines.

 We use Prettier for code styling.
-In VSC, install the prettier extension.
+If you are using Visual Studio Code, install the prettier extension.
 In your user settings, add the line `"editor.formatOnSave": true` to automatically format files when you save them.
 Alternatively, run the format script `npm run format` before opening a PR.

 Components, props and state should be named with `CapitalizedCamelCase`.
 Variables are `camelCased`.
 File names, folder names, and CSS classes should be in `dash-separated-lowercase`.